ReinerJasin/coding-practice/HackerRank/Solve Me First/README.md

 ---

 ## Lessons Learned (Optional)
 The problem is just a simple addition problem of a + b.
-This is just an example problem to teach programmer how to do code in HackerRank and how to submit them
+This is just an example problem to teach programmer how to do code in HackerRank and how to submit the code and automatically run the test cases.